-Because you’re older, you’re deemed to have died first, so your will is distributed first.
+Because you’re older, you’re deemed to have died first, so your Will is distributed first.
 Therefore, all of your assets pass to your spouse.
-Your spouse’s will is now exercised, and as you’re not alive, your spouse’s assets pass to his/her parents (your parents-in-law).
+Your spouse’s Will is now exercised, and as they are not alive, your spouse’s assets pass to his/her parents (your parents-in-law).

 This would result in your parents-in-law receiving both yours and your spouse’s assets (including both businesses) and your parents miss out!